Winter Tires VS All-Season Tires Explained

 Engineers draw increased attention to the architecture of winter and all-season tires.
 Each type of tire must face certain weather conditions.
 For this, tire makers use different technologies, architectures, and components.

-Tread compounds
+Tread Compounds

 To begin with, the tread rubber of the 2 tires differs enormously.
 Taking into account the extreme temperatures of winter, the tires must withstand cold without becoming stiff.
 For this, tire makers add special components that keep them elastic even at the lowest temperatures.
 With sufficient elasticity and pliability, the tire provides great traction and enough power to withstand large and heavy amounts of snow.
 On the other hand, the all-season tire has a specialized rubber that ensures elasticity both at moderate temperatures (not extreme) and at temperatures slightly above zero.
 Whenever we use tires that are not suitable for the season, the components in them do not last as they should, making our rides more difficult.

-Tread patterns and depth
+Tread Patterns and Depth

 The winter tire will necessarily have a more aggressive and deeper tread.
 These are the key elements that make it maintain good traction in harsh snow.
 The all-season tire will also have channels and grooves.
 But these will be somewhat less aggressive and less deep.

-Biting edges
+Biting Edges

 To improve traction and grip during winter, manufacturers add plenty of biting edges to winter tires.
 In addition, they feature hundreds of sipes to increase road grip.
 These are missing in all-season tires because their purpose is different.